NFL Panic Index 2018: Should the Chiefs be worried about the playoffs?

 The Chargers had a very Charger-y loss

-The Los Angeles Chargers lost to the Denver Broncos by a score of 23-22.
+The Los Angeles Chargers lost to the Denver Broncos, 23-22.
 The Chargers out-gained the Broncos 479 yards to 325 yards, converted nine of their 15 third down conversions, averaged 8.3 yards per pass ... and still managed to lose.

 They thoroughly outplayed the Broncos in just about every facet of the game, but couldn’t put the game away in the end.
 They did lose the turnover battle (they had two turnovers to zero for the Broncos), but they were so much more productive with the ball than Denver, that it’s hard to make sense of just how they lost the game.